jeftegoes/AwsOverview/Management & Governance/AWS Systems Manager.md

 ## 2.1.
 Policies

-- Parameter policies help you manage a growing set of parameters by allowing you to assign specific criteria to a parameter, such as an expiration date or time to live.
+- Parameter policies help we manage a growing set of parameters by allowing we to assign specific criteria to a parameter, such as an expiration date or time to live.
-- Parameter policies are especially helpful in forcing you to update or delete passwords and configuration data stored in Parameter Store, a capability of AWS Systems Manager.
+- Parameter policies are especially helpful in forcing we to update or delete passwords and configuration data stored in Parameter Store, a capability of AWS Systems Manager.
 - Take note that parameter policies are only available for parameters in the **Advanced tier**.
 - Parameter Store offers the following types of policies:
   - `Expiration` - deletes the parameter at a specific date